Revised: June 13, 2019

 - Completing and remaining up-to-date on CMS training and best practices.

-- Transfer all facets of content maintenance to other staff as part of employment transitions.
+- Transfer all facets of content maintenance, including social media, to other staff as part of employment transitions.

 Content Maintainers should be mindful of the following concepts: